2 Corinthians 3:6

 (a) Not of the letter.
 The old law covenant can be contrasted with the new covenant of the Spirit.

-(b) The Spirit gives life.
-The written code condemns and kills in the sense that it inflames and empowers sin (Rom.
-7:8, 11, 1 Cor.
-15:56).
+(c) The Spirit gives life.
 In contrast, the new covenant reveals the life-giving work of the Spirit (Rom.
 8:2).

 2 Corinthians 3:7